Skip to main content

 Identification

-Wondering how to test mold in your house?
-Whether you've spotted suspicious growth, noticed a musty smell, or are buying a new home, testing helps you understand what you're dealing with.
-This guide covers both DIY testing methods and professional inspections so you can choose the right approach for your situation.
+Wondering how to test for mold in your house?
+Whether you've spotted suspicious growth, noticed a musty smell, or are buying a new home, mold testing helps you understand what you're dealing with.
+This guide covers both DIY testing methods and professional mold inspection so you can choose the right approach for your situation.

 Signs You May Need Mold Testing

 Not every home needs mold testing.
-Before spending money on tests, consider whether you're seeing these warning signs:
+Before spending money on tests, consider whether you're seeing these warning signs.
+If you're not sure what you're looking at, our mold identification guide covers visual and testing methods for all common household mold types.

 Visible Indicators